raspberrypilearning/rpi-python-bluedot/en/step_1.md

 	bd.when_moved = baz ##run the function baz when your finger moves on the blue dot
 	```

-- When the functions are called, the position of the user's finger on the blue dot will be passed into the function.
+- When the functions are called, the position of your finger on the blue dot will be passed into the function.
 An example `foo` function might look like this:

 	```python
 	def foo(pos):